AckeeCZ/terraform-gke-vpc/README.md

 ## Example

 Simple example on howto use this module could be found at folder `example`.
-Use `spinup_testing.sh` script to init the environment.
+Use `source spinup_testing.sh` to init the environment.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->